 - Grated Parmesan cheese and fresh basil

 I really hope you’ll give this sweet potato toast recipe a try soon!
-I’d love to hear what you think and what your favorite toppings are.
+It's sort-of a breakfast game changer.

 Enjoy!